awesome-workshop/docker-singularity-hats/_episodes/10-unpacked.md

 objectives:
 - "Understand how your images can be put on `unpacked.cern.ch`"
 keypoints:
-- "The `unpacked.cern.ch` CVMFS area provides a very fast way of distributing unpacked docker images for access via Singularity."
+- "The `unpacked.cern.ch` CVMFS area provides a very fast way of distributing unpacked docker images for access via Apptainer."
 - "Using this approach you can run versioned and reusable stages of your analysis."
 ---
-As was pointed out in the previous episode, Singularity uses *unpacked* Docker images.
-These are by default unpacked into the current working directory, and the path can be changed by setting the `SINGULARITY_CACHEDIR` variable.
+As was pointed out in the previous episode, Apptainer uses *unpacked* Docker images.
+These are by default unpacked into the current working directory, and the path can be changed by setting the `APPTAINER_CACHEDIR` variable.

 The EP-SFT group provides a service that unpacks Docker images and makes them available via a dedicated CVMFS area.
 In the following, you will learn how to